Academic healthcare centers

-The AKCs are primary care centers that receive assignments from the CPF, as well as assistance in realizing their own research ideas.
+The Academic healthcare centers (Akademiska vårdcentraler AVCs in Swedish) are primary care centers that receive assignments from CPF, as well as assistance in realizing their own research ideas.
 Each is affiliated with, and serves as the research hub for, a number of other nearby primary care centers.

-The AKCs are coordinated by the CPF and have a commitment to research and teaching, with personnel and students receiving hands-on professional guidance in forming, refining, and executing research ideas that will contribute to the development of primary care in the field.
+The AVCs are coordinated by CPF and have a commitment to research and teaching, with personnel and students receiving hands-on professional guidance in forming, refining, and executing research ideas that will contribute to the development of primary care in the field.

-Ongoing and planned AKC research projects include several lifestyle intervention studies, a group mindfulness-based intervention in patients with minor mental disorders, and studies of diabetes and adverse drug reactions.
+Ongoing and planned AVC research projects include several lifestyle intervention studies and studies of diabetes and adverse drug reactions.

-At each AKC, an active clinical researcher (PhD) employed by the CPF provides on-the-job assistance with:
+At each AVC, an active clinical researcher (PhD) employed by CPF provides on-the-job assistance with: